kasmr/100-days-of-kasmrs-coding/Challenge_log.md

 https://github.com/kasmr/100-days-of-kasmrs-coding/blob/ef7b6a83fbdf0ec4bc912a0a1a02695933e04570/firstES6challenges.js

 Day #18
-Today i've been watching javascript video courses by TheNetNinja and he showed there that right now it s much better to use 'template string way' instead of 'concatenation'.
+Today I've been watching javascript video courses by TheNetNinja and he showed there that right now it s much better to use 'template string way' instead of 'concatenation'.
 Also a lot of methods such as indexOf, length, slice, concat, push and others.

 Day #19
-Today i've learned High order functions & arrays, big thank you to Traversy media for that, now i understand it.
+Today I've learned High order functions & arrays, big thank you to Traversy media for that, now I understand it.
 Here is my code: https://github.com/kasmr/100-days-of-kasmrs-coding/commit/f1a80373dbe96fba7fee06943ce7d9c7c7c15598

 Day #20
-Today i've been learning on freecodecamp, here is the list:
+Today I've been learning on freecodecamp, here is the list:
-1)The spread syntax (rest operator), i ve got really confused with this one, thanks to net ninja for explanation: Example
+1)The spread syntax (rest operator), I ve got really confused with this one, thanks to net ninja for explanation: Example

 This code